The Strong Dollar and the Weak Dollar Explained

 The CPI, however, does include many of the products produced in foreign countries, and those simply have not been subject to high price increases.
 This is because of the strong dollar on international exchanges.

 We are then faced with a peculiar anomaly.
 During this high inflation, domestic production and consumption have been hit extremely hard, even as foreign production has not.
 This has amounted to a huge subsidy for imports and a punishing tax on domestic production.
-It’s why U.S. business is so desperate to lower labor costs and shed full-time jobs.
+It’s why U.S. businesses are so desperate to lower labor costs and shed full-time jobs.
 It’s all about trying to make the balance sheet work.

-This also might account for the growing political consensus for tariffs.
+This might also account for the growing political consensus for tariffs.
 As much as the Harris campaign warns against Trump’s proposals for high tariff walls, the Biden administration did nothing to reverse the previous Trump tariffs imposed from 2017 to 2021.
 They are an effort to jack up the price of imports so that domestic manufacturing can have some hope of competing.

-Keep in mind that under a gold standard, in which currency valuations around the world do not fluctuate this way, and in which there is no difference between strength and weakness of a currency at home or abroad, none of this would be happening.
+Keep in mind that under a gold standard, in which currency valuations around the world do not fluctuate this way—and in which there is no difference between strength and weakness of a currency at home or abroad—none of this would be happening.
 These wild divergences are due entirely to the system of fiat money and floating exchange rates.

 Under normal conditions, the problems would not present themselves so acutely.
 But when there is a big divergence in trends between domestic and international valuation, production structures are diverted and distorted.
 Then you have the rise of a political movement for protectionism.
-It’s not a surprise at all, and probably unavoidable.
+It’s not a surprise at all and probably unavoidable.

 What can be done about this?
 Restoring sound money, here and abroad, is the essential key.
 But getting from here to there is not as easy as writing a position paper.
-The world is seriously vexed by the problem of fiat money and there is no easy step to turning back from that.
+The world is seriously vexed by the problem of fiat money, and there is no easy step to turning back from that.
 It’s possible but not easy.

 This is because it has only recently dawned on people that the prices of everything they actually buy (imports excluded) are not going back to 2019 prices.
 This means a dramatic reduction in real income for the American household.

 That is how it comes to be that the dollar is both strong and weak.
 If you have carefully followed the logic in this article, you can count yourself among the 0.1 percent, because such complications are lost on even many experts.
-I get it: it is complicated.
+I get it: It is complicated.
 But once you understand it, much else comes more clearly into focus.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.